semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

 Furthermore, there is overhead in parallelization: the total RAM required for a `-j 2` scan is greater than a `-j 1` scan for the same codebase, but you should see a decrease in total scan time.

-## Scanning schedule

-A modular scan means to scan a top-level folder whose code files don't interact with code files in other folders at the same level.
-Semgrep recommend the following:

-* Perform a modular full scan daily by using the following command: `semgrep ci --include=/src/moduleA/*`
-* Perform a full scan on the entire monorepo every two weeks.
-This full scan ensures that any dependency scans are up-to-date.

 <MoreHelp/>